arissad/arissadang/projects/Salon Promotions.md

 <img width="200px" align="right" src="../img/cotton/salon_menu.png">

 When I first started doing this, I didn't realize how stressful it was to be in charge of decisions like this because design could truly change someone's entire perception of a brand.
-I've watched videos of how rebrands changed the entire trajectory of a business because of a font change or a color scheme shift, and I'd spend hours on such a simple project.
+I've watched videos of how rebrands changed the entire trajectory of a business because of a font change or a color scheme shift, and I'd end up spend hours on such a simple project that looked like it took 10 minutes.
 Now that I've been doing it for a while, I can appreciate the effort that goes into design in general whether it be for advertisements or web design, which plays into software engineering.
+Just like software engineering and UX Design, so much goes on behind the scenes, and meticulous planning is required before something is implemented.